derekztu22/sail-riscv/README.md

 Getting started
 ---------------

+Please make sure you are using the rgen branch for this tutorial.

 ### Building the model
 <p>This tutorial will be based on the matrix extesnion (MM) that RGen uses.</p>